-Even though it’s not required to have an attorney for a workers’ compensation claim, having one on your side can provide skilled guidance and strategy.
+Even though having an attorney for a workers’ compensation claim is not required, having one on your side can provide skilled guidance and strategy.
 Because workers’ comp is a legally binding and complex process, your Gadsden attorney can assist with the necessary deadlines and paperwork.
-In the event your claim is denied, our legal team stands ready to help.
+If your claim is denied, our legal team stands ready to help.

 Reasons your workers’ compensation claim might be denied include: